-The claiming instructions specific to the Health Fee Elimination mandate, revised September 1997, 84 state that "college districts have the option of using a federally approved rate (i.e., utilizing the cost accounting principles from the Office of Management and Budget Circular A-21), or the State Controller's methodology outlined in "Filing a Claim" of the Mandated Cost Manual for Schools."
-In addition, the School Mandated Cost Manual, revised each year, and containing instructions applicable to all school and community college mandated programs, 85 provides as follows:
+The claiming instructions specific to the Health Fee Elimination mandate, revised September 1997, 92 provide two options for claiming indirect costs as follows: "For claiming indirect costs college districts have the option of using a federally approved rate (i.e., utilizing the cost accounting principles from the Office of Management and Budget Circular A-21), or the State Controller's methodology outlined in "Filing a Claim" of the Mandated Cost Manual for Schools [i.e., FAM-29C]."
+The School Mandated Cost Manual is revised each year and contains claiming instructions applicable to all school and community college mandated programs.
+The cost manuals issued by the Controller's Office in October 1998, September 2001, and September 2003, which govern the reimbursement claims filed for the fiscal year 2000-2001 and 2001-2002 reimbursement claims in this case, however, provide four options for claiming indirect costs, including an option for the claimant to develop its own methodology for calculating indirect costs as long as the claimant can support the allocation basis.
+The four options for claiming indirect costs are using the OMB Circular A-21, FAM-29C, a default rate of 7 percent, or "a higher expense percentage . . . if the college can support its allocation basis" as follows: 93